Check cpu-usage

 Percentage

-Time spent for servicing hardware interrupts.
+Time spent servicing hardware interrupts.

 nice